 GANDHI, Pradeep Kumar

-Sapper Pradeep Gandhi, 59 Commando Sqn., RE, was killed during operations on the Falkland Islands.
+Sapper Pradeep Gandhi, 59 Commando Sqn., RE, died during operations on the Falkland Islands.

 The following is an extract found on a website written by D. Mac,Hertfordshire.